-Now you'll hear Part 4 again.
-That is the end of Part 4.
+Now you will hear Part 4 again.

 There will now be a pause of 5 minutes for you to copy your answers onto the separate answer sheet.
 Be sure to follow the numbering of all the questions.
 I shall remind you when there is 1 minute left, so that you are sure to finish in time.